PolyPlugins/Settings-Class-for-Wordpress/README.md

 You'll need to run ```composer require polyplugins/settings-class-for-wordpress``` within the test-plugin directory.
 After that you can activate the plugin and see the settings under Settings -> Test Plugin in the backend of WordPress.

-You can learn more about the fields you can use via our [Documentation](https://www.polyplugins.com/docs/reusable-admin-panel/fields/).

 ## Roadmap
 Check out our [Roadmap](https://github.com/users/PolyPlugins/projects/4) to see our upcoming features!